ecanchev-jaspersoft/expense-portal-demo/README.md

 - `yarn dev`: Starts the development server.
 - `yarn build`: Builds the project for production.
 - `yarn preview`: Previews the production build locally.
+- `yarn lint`: Lints the project files.

+## Pre-Commit Hook

+This project uses Husky to enforce linting before every commit.
+The `yarn lint` command will automatically run before each commit to ensure code quality.

 ## License